 - 1 teaspoon fresh ground black pepper

-- 1 cup shredded cheddar cheese, plus extra for topping biscuits
+- 1 cup shredded cheddar cheese plus extra for topping biscuits after baking

-- 1 cup whole milk, plus extra for brushing on top of biscuits
+- 1 cup whole milk plus extra for brushing on top of biscuits before baking

 - In a two cup measuring cup, whisk together the vegetable broth, cornstarch and hot sauce.
 Set aside.

-- Whisk the cornstarch mixture again and add to the skillet.
+- Whisk the cornstarch and broth mixture again and add to the skillet.
 Stir in 2 teaspoons fresh thyme.

 - Cover the skillet with an oven proof lid or aluminum foil, and carefully transfer to the oven.
 Bake for 30 minutes.

 - Whisk together the flour, baking powder, granulated sugar, ½ teaspoon salt and 1 teaspoon black pepper in a medium bowl.
-Add the sliced butter and using a pastry cutter, blend the butter into the flour until it resembles coarse meal.
-Add 1 cup of milk, the cheddar cheese and thyme to the flour mixture.
+Add the sliced butter.
+Using a pastry cutter blend the butter into the flour until it resembles coarse meal.
+Add 1 cup of milk, cheddar cheese and 2 teaspoons fresh thyme to the flour mixture.
 Gently stir with a spatula just until a sticky dough forms.
 Do not over-mix.

-- Carefully remove the skillet from the oven and using an ice cream scoop, drop balls of dough on the vegetable filling (makes about 14-16 biscuits).
-Brush the doughy biscuits with milk and bake until the biscuits are golden brown and the filling is bubbly - about 40-45 minutes.
+- Carefully remove the skillet from the oven .
+Using an ice cream scoop, drop balls of dough on the vegetable filling (makes about 14-16 biscuits).
+Brush the doughy biscuits with milk return to the oven, uncovered, and bake until the biscuits are golden brown and the filling is bubbly - about 40-45 minutes.